Artist Community Login Donate

 Grant Eligibility: Eligible to apply for AIC

-Leanna Carlson is a ceramic artist that has been working with clay and studying the science of it for over 25 years.
+Leanna Carlson is a ceramic artist that has been working with clay and studying the science of it for over 30 years.
 She runs a successful teaching studio in Prince George, BC.
 She has shown her work in the U.S. and China, and is an international award winning artist.
 For Leanna, the materials themselves are an important part of her expression.
+Leanna does one or two classroom residencies each year in Prince George area and will collaborate with teachers to design a program and apply for the AIC grant.
+Listed offerings are examples of past projects and Leanna collaborates with partner teachers/schools to combine their skills and knowledge to bring the best learning experience to the students as possible.

 Classroom Residency(ies)